bahmanpm/dynamic_dashboard_builder/README.md

 The property `position_1_area_1` will be used as the widget id and `createAreaUI` function uses them to generate a basic UI.

-In this project liberaries below has been used : milligram (a tiny css framework), jQuery, amChart
+In this project liberaries below has been used : <br >
+milligram (a tiny css framework), jQuery, amChart